[Talk given in Moscow at the Church of Sts Cosmas & Damian and at the Conference “Memory, Forgiveness and Reconciliation” in March 2013.]

 * * *

-stopping at a butcher shop
+a purchase at a butcher shop

 I recall going with Nhat Hanh and Phuong to one of the Paris airports to pick up a volunteer who was arriving from America.
 On the way back, the volunteer stressed how dedicated a vegetarian she was and how good it was to be with people who were committed vegetarians.
 Passing by the shop of a poultry butcher in Paris, Nhat Hanh asked Phuong to stop.
 He went inside and bought a chicken, which we ate that night for supper at our apartment in Sceaux.
 It’s the only time I know of when Nhat Hanh ate meat.